slowernews/wisdom-tldr/chapters/chapter_3_action.md

 1. Don’t overthink it.
 Don’t waste time analyzing it.

-> *'Do not wait to strike till the iron is hot; but make it hot by striking.' -- Yeats* -->
+> *'Do not wait to strike till the iron is hot; but make it hot by striking.' -- Yeats*

+- Knowing is half the battle, the other half is action implementing that knowledge to your own advantage.
+-->

 Timing is important.